Azure/azure-service-operator/charts/azure-service-operator/README.md

 ##### Custom Namespace

 If installing to a custom namespace, some additional variable replacement will need to be done on the CRDs.
-Run the command below, replacing <your namespace> with the desired custom namespace:
+Run the command below, replacing `your-namespace` with the desired custom namespace:
 ```
-NAMESPACE=<your namespace>
+NAMESPACE=your-namespace
 find ./charts/azure-service-operator/crds/ -type f -exec perl -pi -e s,azureoperator-system,$NAMESPACE,g {} \;
 ```